FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

 ## Introduction

 Here we provide a step-by-step tutorial on how to generate a static bitstream.
 We use the Sobel edge detection algorithm as an example to demonstrate the process.
-However, the steps remain the same for other modules you may to want to create.
+However, the steps remain the same for other modules you may want to create.
 ## Contents
   - [Set-up](#set-up)
   - [Creating a Custom Module with Vivado HLS](#creating-a-custom-module-with-vivado-hls)